.jpg?sw=1440)

 This can be a very tricky question to answer since it’s really dependent on the type of shed you’re looking to build.
 If you want something totally custom, you’ll want to hire someone with a lot of experience or take it on as a project yourself.
 But, be careful.
 While building a custom shed can mean getting 100% of what you want and having more control over the price, it’s easy to go over your budget really quickly if you don’t plan and stick to that plan.
 It can also turn into a big mess if you don’t have a lot of experience building sheds.

 The other thing to consider with shed building is maintenance.
 You might love how wooden sheds look but did you know that wood (particularly painted wood) can rot, rust, and peel?
 That’s why doing your research on what material types have the best track record when it comes to maintenance is important.
 Resin, for example, has a wood-like appearance, but it won’t crack, rot, rust, or peel.
-So, there won’t be as much maintenance.
+So, there won’t be as much maintenance or upkeep.

 How Do You Keep the Shed Temperature Controlled?